cloudflare/next-on-pages/docs/contributing.md

 # Contributing

-We're thrilled that you're considering contributing to next-on-pages, all contributions are greatly appreciated, regardless if they are simple issue reporting, bug fixes, documentation changes, etc...
+We're thrilled that you're considering contributing to `@cloudflare/next-on-pages`, all contributions are greatly appreciated, regardless if they are simple issue reporting, bug fixes, documentation changes, etc...

 No contribution is too small and all help moving the project forward!